pintarj/generz/README.md

 ---
 ## Project status

-**TLDR**: `.erz` source files can be validated, but nothing is produced yet.

-The architecture of `generz` also include phases, some of them *(lexical, syntax, derivation-tree, semantic analysis, intermediate code generation)* are already implemented.
-Those allow the `.erz` source files to be validated but no code is actually generated.

-The following steps would be:

-### `v0.8` - Output code generation (TypeScript)

-This phase would produce the actual code that (at this point) would be only capable of validating a source code, without building the AST.
+**TLDR**: The `generz` compiler is capable of generating code (in TypeScript) that validates sources in a custom syntax.
+AST is not _yet_ built from the generated code.

 > Generated code for TypeScript, why?
 Because `generz` itself is written in TypeScript and one of the first things it should do is generating code for itself.
 Obviously the next targets are C++ and Rust.

+The following steps would be:

 ### `v0.9` - Language capable of building AST